Thairath Online

 Share

 Warning!
-3 Food Groups to Avoid to Reduce Stroke Risk
+3 Food Groups to Avoid if You Want to Reduce Stroke Risk

-"Cerebrovascular disease" or "Stroke" (Stroke) is one of the leading silent killers in Thailand and a major cause of paralysis.
-While genetics play a role, over 80% of the risk can be prevented through proper dietary choices.
-Today, Thairath Online presents a list of "stroke-preventive foods" that help keep your blood vessels healthy from the inside out.
+"Cerebrovascular disease" or "Stroke" is one of the leading silent killers of Thai people and often leads to paralysis.
+While genetics play a role, over 80% of the risk can be prevented by choosing appropriate foods.
+Today, Thairath Online reveals a list of "stroke-preventing foods" that help keep your blood vessels healthy from the inside out.

-Conditions like cerebral artery narrowing, blockage, or rupture are mainly caused by high blood pressure, abnormal blood lipids, and diabetes.
+Conditions like cerebral artery narrowing, blockage, or rupture often stem from high blood pressure, abnormal blood lipids, and diabetes.
 Dietary habits are a key factor.
-Choosing foods rich in antioxidants, fiber, and healthy fats helps reduce vascular inflammation and prevents plaque buildup that can block blood flow.
+Choosing foods rich in antioxidants, high in fiber, and containing good fats helps reduce vascular inflammation and prevent plaque buildup that can block blood flow.

-Five food groups recommended regularly to prevent stroke
+Five recommended food groups to regularly consume for stroke prevention:

-1. Green leafy and colorful vegetables such as kale, spinach, and broccoli, high in folate and potassium, which help lower blood pressure and nourish blood vessel walls.
+1. Green leafy and colorful vegetables such as kale, spinach, and broccoli, which are high in folate and potassium, helping to lower blood pressure and nourish blood vessel walls.

-2. Fatty fish rich in Omega-3 such as salmon, mackerel, or sea bass.
+2. Fatty fish rich in Omega-3 such as salmon, mackerel, and sea bass.
 Omega-3 helps reduce inflammation and prevents blood clotting.

-3. Whole grains such as brown rice, oats, and other whole grains rich in fiber, which help control blood sugar and cholesterol levels.
+3. Whole grains like brown rice, oats, and other whole cereals, which are high in fiber and help control blood sugar and cholesterol levels.

-4. Berries contain anthocyanins that protect brain cells and blood vessels from damage.
+4. Berries which contain anthocyanins that protect brain cells and blood vessels from damage.

 กินอาหารดีมีชัยไปกว่าครึ่ง

-5. Nuts and seeds such as almonds, walnuts, and sunflower seeds, sources of vitamin E and heart-healthy unsaturated fats.
+5. Nuts and seeds such as almonds, walnuts, and sunflower seeds, sources of vitamin E and heart-friendly unsaturated fats.

-• High-sodium foods such as instant noodles, fermented foods, and various seasonings, which are major causes of high blood pressure.
+• High-sodium foods such as instant noodles, fermented foods, and various seasonings, which are major contributors to high blood pressure.

-• Trans fats and saturated fats commonly found in fried foods, baked goods, creamers, and fatty meats, which raise bad cholesterol (LDL) in blood vessels.
+• Trans fats and saturated fats found in fried foods, baked goods, non-dairy creamers, and fatty meats, which raise bad cholesterol (LDL) in the blood vessels.

-• Sugary drinks and refined sugars excessive sugar intake leads to obesity and diabetes, increasing the risk of stroke due to vessel rupture or blockage.
+• Sugary drinks and refined sugars excessive sugar intake leads to obesity and diabetes, increasing the risk of cerebral artery blockage or rupture.

-Besides dietary choices, it is recommended to follow the principles of "3 S 2 O" which are Consistency in health check-ups, Observation of abnormal symptoms (facial drooping, limb weakness, slurred speech), Calmness to reduce stress, Exercise for at least 150 minutes per week, and Avoidance of smoking and alcohol.
+Besides food choices, it is important to follow the principles of the "3 S 2 O" method, which means Consistency in health check-ups, Observation of abnormal symptoms (facial drooping, limb weakness, slurred speech), Calmness to reduce stress, Exercise for at least 150 minutes per week, and Avoidance of smoking and alcohol.